8 June 2020

 It's perhaps excusable then that Byzantium soars to the heights of superlative excess at some points, whilst the evocative music is laid on a little too thickly at others, but Romer’s next series of films, Great Excavations (2000), which was released in the US under the title of Lost Worlds: The Story of Archaeology, brings the viewer, quite literally, back down to earth.
 This is a series of six films each of which focus on a different aspect of the history and development of archaeology.
 Looking at how the science of archaeology first arose out of the dilettante antiquarianism of the eighteenth century, how excavation techniques came to be systematised in the nineteenth century as archaeologists began to work out chronologies through examining the strata of sites, "reading the earth like pages from a book."
 Working out an initial sequence of epochs (stone age, bronze age, iron age) which were later refined (archaic, classic, Hellenistic, Roman, etc.) often using a system of typologies, until scientific advances such as Carbon-14 dating techniques managed to fix the accuracies of time-scaling beyond all doubts.
 Visiting a whole range of famous archaeological sites, including Pompeii, Hallstadt, Megiddo, Knossos, Jerusalem, Palenque, an ancient shipwreck site off the coast of Bodrum, Turkey, and, of course, King Tut’s tomb in Egypt.
 It tends towards being a catalogue of the heroic efforts of “great men”, proto-Indiana Joneses, such as Carter, Catherwood & Stephens, Champollion, Christie, Frankfort, Mariette, Petrie, Pitt-Rivers, and Schliemann – but, sadly, early archaeology is rather like that; so it’s to his credit that Romer includes several prominent women too, such as Dorothy Garrod and Mary Leakey – although there are quite a few more whom he could have included, Kathleen Kenyon, Gertrude Bell, and Edith Pretty, spring to mind.
 It’s such a vast and rich subject though that it would be impossible to cover all of it, but the overviews he does give are incisive and wonderfully detailed.
 He looks at the aims and approaches that have often defined archaeology, contrasting men such as Heinrich Schliemann, “a man who read books [i.e. – Homer’s Iliad] and dug,” and William Flinders Petrie, “a man who dug and wrote books [i.e. – proper archaeological reports].”
 He also takes to task present day crypto-archaeologists of the bible-lands who expressly use “archaeology to bait the hook of faith,” as well as the even more crackpot types, such as Thor Heyerdahl and Erich Von Daniken, who either push the boundaries of ‘diffusionism’ to its absolute limits, or espouse that distinct cultures can only be understood if their achievements are credited to the interventions of “little green men from Mars, or refugee magicians from Atlantis!”
 He also shows how archaeology is the one science which most frequently gets subverted for ideological aims, looking at how Hitler and Mussolini sponsored vast programmes of archaeological excavation, but all done to suit pre-determined, and frequently sinister, political ends.

 Great Excavations has all the classic elements of a John Romer documentary, we follow him clambering over rough terrain, jumping into old excavation trenches, getting his hands dirty in order to show us in situ pot sherds and stratigraphy.
-His hallmark low tech presentation-style, relying on the power of his own words and graphic descriptions with just the aid of simple maps, is nicely augmented by seeing him driving out to some of these far flung sites in vintage cars; the only minor distractions are the oddly over-used 'special effects' of people (and more strangely Romer himself) magically beaming in and out of frame, it's as if the film had been edited by Scottie from Star Trek; as well as the slightly twee and tedious background music, which also sometimes seemed a little incongruous (e.g. – gamelans accompanying a section about Minoan palaces on Crete, pour quoi?).
+His hallmark low tech presentation-style, relying on the power of his own words and graphic descriptions with just the aid of simple maps, is nicely augmented by seeing him driving out to some of these far flung sites in vintage cars; the only minor distractions are the oddly over-used 'special effects' of people (and more strangely Romer himself) magically beaming in and out of frame, it's as if the film had been edited by Scottie from Star Trek; as well as the slightly twee and tedious background music, which also sometimes seemed a little incongruous (e.g. – gamelans accompanying a section about Minoan palaces on Crete).
 These though are really only very minor quibbles about a series of films which are fresh, informative, erudite, and certainly presented with a well-honed sense of panache.

 Watching his complete oeuvre in chronological sequence, to use a well-worn cliché, has been a remarkable journey.
 A globetrotting and epoch-jumping series of insights into human history, faith, art and culture.
 John Romer is firstly an archaeologist and an academic; secondly, he is an enthusiast and a storyteller; but more importantly than that, he is a poet with a unique gift for uniting all these elements in a captivating way.
 From superlative heights to dirt-and-earth fundamentals, Romer’s eye and his imagination seem to seek out enlightenment through empathy and understanding, whilst remaining grounded in facts and science.
 In that sense, his range is remarkable, and this is probably what makes his work so appealing.
 It would be really wonderful if all his documentaries could be released as a box-set.

-In his late 70s now (he was born in 1941) Romer is still writing and publishing.
-His two volume History of Ancient Egypt came out only a few years ago*, and, he remains active in fieldwork in Egypt – where he still hopes to get permission from the Egyptian authorities to excavate in search of the potentially intact tombs of the last three remaining undiscovered pharaohs, located somewhere near the Valley of the Kings.
+Romer is still writing and publishing.
+His two volume History of Ancient Egypt came out only a few years ago**, and, he remains active in fieldwork in Egypt – where he still hopes to get permission from the Egyptian authorities to excavate in search of the potentially intact tombs of the last three remaining undiscovered pharaohs, located somewhere near the Valley of the Kings.
 He talked at length about this aspiration in a series of interviews for an Australian TV news channel in 2013.
 It’s a dream of his which he first mentioned in 1982’s Romer’s Egypt, and later elaborated upon at the end of 1984’s Ancient Lives; hence, if he gets the chance, it would be a wonderfully satisfying high-point on which to conclude and indeed crown his career as one of the world’s most exceptional archaeologists and the very best of our TV historians.
 I hope it happens, inshallah, and he manages, at long last, to find the fabled tomb of Herihor.

 ~